 Why We’re Different

-For those of us who always serve on the insured’s side of the claim it’s almost heresy to suggest that there are some insurance companies and their adjusters who really do make a “good faith” effort to fairly respond to a policyholder’s claim, but there are.
+In some public adjusting circles, it’s almost heresy to suggest that there are some insurance company adjusters who really do make a “good faith” effort to fairly respond to a policyholder’s claims, but there are.